-C15 allows the control of basic CPU functions.
-Use the access class "C15" to access CP15 registers.
-Please refer to the Arm documentation for details.
-CP15 registers can also be controlled in the PER.view window.
+Coprocessor 15, which allows the control of basic CPU functions.
+This coprocessor can be accessed with the access class C15.
+For the detailed definition of the CP15 registers, please refer to the Arm data sheet.
+The CP15 registers can also be controlled in the PER window.